5.30pm: Thornbury Christmas Lights Switch On

 Local film-make Catherine Dunn has made a short film about their story - click here to see it on YouTube.

-The splendid Christmas Tree on Thornbury High Street is kindly donated to the town each year by RMB Hydroseeding.
+The splendid Christmas Trees on Thornbury High Street are kindly donated to the town each year by RMB Hydroseeding.

 The town’s Christmas Lights are purchased, erected, serviced, maintained, taken down, stored, lovingly cared for and renewed as required entirely by the volunteers of the Thornbury Christmas Lights Association.